WeThink25/WeGuardian/SECURITY.md

 **⚠️ WeGuardian is in development.
-Only use latest releases in production.**
+Only use stable releases in production.**